adrienpoly/stimulus-flatpickr/readme.md

 `this.prevMonthNavTarget` : The “left arrow” element responsible for decrementing the current month.

-`this.selectedDateElem`: the selected date element.
+`this.selectedDateElemTarget`: the selected date element.

-`todayDateElem`: today element.
+`this.todayDateElemTarget`: today element.

-`weekdayContainer`: the container we all the days of the week.
+`this.weekdayContainerTarget`: the container we all the days of the week.

 ## Overriding connect & disconnect